|

 attack was imminent.
 How does that leave room for

 the lack of a warning?
+CAMERON: I remember the report,

 Brit.
 We did it first internationally right here